mermaidpurse/wrapsher/docs/wrapsher.md

 ###### `string`

-Strings are single-quoted in single quotation marks (with internal quotation mark characters `'` escaped with a backslash `\`) is the literal value of of the string.
+Strings literals can be single-quoted in single quotation marks (with internal quotation mark characters `'` escaped with a backslash `\`) is the literal value of of the string.

-**TODO:** Note that it is an open question whether Wrapsher will provide string interpolation in double-quoted stringhs or not--it isn't a priority.
-You will need to construct strings by hand using the `+` operator to incorporate variable values for now, and/or use the **io** module's `sprintf` function.
+The other syntax that is supported are triple-quoted strings, which begin and end with three quotation marks `'''`.

+Note that there are no such things as double-quoted strings in Wrapsher, nor variable interpolation.
+There are also (currently) no escape sequences other than `\\` and `\'` **UNIMPLEMENTED**.

 Strings can be subscripted with the `[` operator as this is syntactic sugar for `string at(string s, any i)`.